adhearsion/adhearsion-website/docs/source/plugins.md

 # ... whatever other gems you need
 </pre>

-Do not forget to run 'bundle install' to load eventual dependencies after adding the gem.
+Do not forget to run 'bundle install' after adding the gem.

 ### Adding an entire CallController

 It is also possible to provide a full CallController implementation that can be used out-of-the-box by your application.
-Ben Langfeld's excellent blog post explains how a CallController works and what you can do with it.
+There is an entire section of the documentation dedicated to [CallControllers](docs/call-controllers).
+Please refer to that section for full details on available methods within CallControllers.
-We will be adding a new controller to our plugin, complete with new configuration keys and test.
-Our goal is to have a controller that dials a SIP device during office hours, and plays a message when the office is closed.
+Below you will see how to create a new controller in the plugin, complete with new configuration keys and test.
+Our goal is to have a controller that dials a SIP device during office hours and plays a message when the office is closed.

 #### Setup

-First, we add configuration for the times used:
+First, add configuration variables to allow controlling the time-of-day routing:

 lib/greet_plugin/plugin.rb